Scholar Societies

 The Science of Happiness Society will directly connect scholarly theories and research on happiness and wellbeing to our everyday lived experiences.
 Happiness is something humans universally strive for and in recent decades we have learned more and more about the biology, psychology, and sociology of happiness.
 This society will explore the big question of “What makes us happy?” through a lens of science, while also directly addressing how we can promote a culture of flourishing.
 Join us as we discuss this topic, hear from interdisciplinary guest speakers, and have experiences that positively affect personal and community wellbeing.
 Some possible events include volunteering (promoting kindness), field trips to museums/galleries/the zoo (creating awe), picnics in the park (connecting with nature), yoga (practicing mindfulness), writing letters and postcard (experiencing gratitude).
 This society is for anyone who wants to learn more about wellbeing while implementing practices that are scientifically supported to promote flourishing in your own life.

-Dr. Carrie Wyland, Senior Professor of Practice, Psychology | BIO
+Dr. Alexandra Zaballero Sims, Senior Professor of Practice, Psychology | BIO

 Required Course